-Barr is a literacy tutor for the Waukegan Public Library and a reading buddy for Open Books in Chicago.
+Barr is a literacy tutor for Forging Opportunities for Refugees in America and a reading buddy for Open Books in Chicago.
 She gives writing workshops in poetry for all ages.

 An emerita professor of Spanish at Lake Forest College, she is teaching creative writing in Spanish there in the fall of 2019.
 Her academic publications include two books, articles and reviews on Contemporary Spanish and Latin American fiction in journals such as Anales galdosianos, Hispania, Hispanic Review, and Romance Quarterly.

 Barr studied in Madrid for two years and returns to Spain whenever she can to hike, bike or dance.
 She and her husband Lew have cycled in Cantabria and Catalunya and hiked in La Rioja.
 When Lew turned seventy, they rode their bicycles from home in Riverwoods to New York City; now they're planning their ride through the Florida Keys.
 If she’s not writing in the Writers Workspace in Chicago, she’ll be practicing flamenco.

 Author photo by Ed Levin, Bike the Drive photo by Emily Ruth, backstage at Northeastern Illinois University Flamenco Recital, the end of the Erie Canal Towpath photo by Lew Barr.